matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ## Preliminaries

+It is hihgly recommended to read about the [design](../zksync-v2/aa.md) of the account abstraction protocol before diving into this tutorial.

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.
 It is also recommended to read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.

 It is also assumed that you already have some experience working on Ethereum.